Juanma1313/filarmony/README.md

   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https://juanma1313.github.io/filarmony/index.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)

 ### Testing on diferent device resolutions
-- Desktops (width screen resolution from 4k down to 1024, X/Y ratio of 1:19)
+- Desktops (width screen resolution from 4k down to 1024)
   - All pages
     - [x] No horizontal scrolling needed
     - [x] No vertical scrolling needed
     - [x] Main/Navigation menu is horizontal on the side of the logo
-    - [x] Logo scales correctly
+    - [x] Logo image and text scales correctly
     - [x] Contact information is displayed side by side with the social network icon links
   - Landing Page
     - [x] Side by side "with-us" section and "content-menu"
     - [x] The Home main menu option is highlighted
     - [x] No content menu option is highlighted
   - About Us Page
-    - [x] The about-us text is centered
+    - [x] The "About Us" text is centered
-    - [x] The about-us text is fully visible
+    - [x] The "About Us" text is fully visible
-    - [x] The About-us main menu option is highlighted
+    - [x] The "About Us" main menu option is highlighted
   - Sign Up Page
-    - [x] The sign Up form is centered
+    - [x] The "Sign Up" form is centered
-    - [x] The sign Up form is fully visible
+    - [x] The "Sign Up" form is fully visible
-    - [x] The Sign-Up main menu option is highlighted
+    - [x] The "Sign Up" main menu option is highlighted

 - Tablets & big moviles (width screen resolution between 1024 and 768 horizontal  pixels )
   - All pages
     - [x] No horizontal scrolling needed
     - [x] Main/Navigation menu is horizontal on the side of the logo
-    - [x] Logo scales correctly
+    - [x] Logo image and text scales correctly
     - [x] Contact information is displayed side by side with the social network icon links
   - Landing Page
     - [x] Centered "content-menu"